msappy00/msappy00.github.io/README.md

-This is a home for web apps currently:
+This is currently a home for:
 * a calculator
 * a javascript quiz